Mermaids Cave Walk in Blackheath

-Mermaids Cave is a large sandstone rock overhang located in a scenic forest environment, with a small waterfall to complete the setting.
+Mermaids Cave is a large sandstone rock overhang set in a scenic forest environment, complete with a small waterfall.

-A very short walking trail, via a steep staircase with over 100 steps, leads to this cave in uniquely beautiful natural surroundings.
+A very short walking trail leads to the cave via a steep staircase with over 100 steps, winding through uniquely beautiful natural surroundings.

-While the staircase is quite long and steep, this is a fairly easy, family-friendly walk, perfect for a quick Blue Mountains adventure.
+Although the staircase is long and steep, the walk is fairly easy and family-friendly, perfect for a quick Blue Mountains adventure.

 Mermaids Cave Walk